kickstartcoding/cheatsheets/kickstart-backend/4-modules-oop.md

 *constructrion*.

+Property

+:   Data stored by the class, can be accessed with a "`.`" character

 Method

-:   A function defined in a class declaration that gets attached ("bound") to every class instance, and can be accessed with a `.` character
+:   A function defined in a class declaration that gets attached ("bound") to the object instances, also accessed with "`.`"

-Property

-:   Data stored by the class, can be accessed with a `.` character

 Constructor